nebulab/playbook/working-on-nebulab/blog.html.md

   the tech community.
 Read on to learn about our writing process!
 ---

-Everyone is free to contribute to our blog, which is run and managed by our marketing team.
+Everyone is free to contribute to our blog, a self-organized initiative for people that like writing.

 The blog is our way of contributing to the software industry as well as a way of making ourselves known to potential clients.
 Moreover, writing is also an excellent way to deeply understand topics